PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Recap.md

 - Garhorn told the party about his quitting the Boromar Clan after their encounter in Shavalant.
 - The party gave Garhorn 15gp to take them to the Boromar Clan's closest safehouse to Morgrave University.
 - He agreed then passed out on the floor to sleep off the drunkenness.
-- Draven bought 4 dreamlilys from a student in the Tavern while they were waiting for Garhorn to wakeup.
+- Draven bought 4 vials of refined dreamlily dust from a student in the Tavern while they were waiting for Garhorn to wakeup.
 - Geralt experienced another memory from the Legacy Stone (memory 4)

 Thugs